Random (comics): Weapon X

 Random is later captured by the refurbished Weapon X Program in their attempt to exterminate mutants.
 He is placed in Neverland, a mutant concentration camp, and attempts a coup with the help of Diamond Lil.
-However, the inmates don't realize that their powers are being negated by Leech, and they are both severely punished for their actions.
+However, the inmates do not realize that their powers are being negated by Leech, and they are both severely punished for their actions.

 Post M-Day

-Random is one of the few mutants that retained their superhuman powers after M-Day.
+Random is one of the few mutants who retained their superhuman powers after M-Day.
 Alongside Tempo, Unuscione, and Frenzy, Random again works with Exodus, joining his new team of Acolytes and participating in an attack on the S.H.I.E.L.D.
 Helicarrier.

 Random and the Acolytes later attack the Xavier Institute on a mission from Mister Sinister to retrieve Destiny's diaries.
 The diaries they find are fake, and after a battle with Colossus, Shadowcat, and several students, the Acolytes are forced to return to Sinister without completing their mission.
 Random is present with the rest of the Acolytes in the final battle of "Messiah Complex".